| | | | | | |

 And then I kept hearing about how good dessert hummus is.

 I’m always curious when foods start trending, so I’ve tried any brand I come across in the last few years.
 Along the way, I’ve definitely had some good and some bad options.
-But our recipe for chocolate hummus beat them all in the side-by-side taste test we had at our house.
+But our chocolate hummus recipe beat them all in the side-by-side taste test we had at our house.

 I won’t claim that it’s as chocolatey and decadent as chocolate fondue or anything, but this chocolate brownie hummus makes a fun snack or healthy dessert!
 I’ve been pleasantly surprised that both my kids (who are VERY picky) have eaten this chocolate hummus without complaint.